mhedlund7/hw03-jellyfish/README.md

 ### Tentacles

 Finally, for the tentacles I scatter points along the bottom of the bell and then extend each of those points into a line.
-Like the arms, the tops of the tentacles are pinned to follow the bells animation, and then I apply a hair siimulation to animate them.
+Like the arms, the tops of the tentacles are pinned to follow the bells animation, and then I apply a hair simulation to animate them.

 ![](assets/tentacles.png)